mpostol/OPC-UA-OOI/OPCUnifiedArchitecture.md

 ## Information Model

-To make the data exposed by the Address Space mutually understandable by diverse systems, the information model part standardizes the information representation as computer centric data.
-To promote interoperability, the information model defines the content of the Address Space of an empty OPC UA server.
+To make the data exposed by the Address Space mutually understandable by diverse systems, the information model (Section [UA Information Model - Concept]) part standardizes the information representation as computer centric data.
+To promote interoperability, the standard information model (Section [Standard Information Model]) defines the content of the Address Space of the OPC UA server.
 This content can be used as a starting browse point to discover all information relevant to any client.
 Definitions provided in this part are considered abstract because they do not define any particular representation on the wire.
 To make the solution open for new technologies, the representation mappings are postponed to the part Mappings.
 The solution proposed in this model is also open to defining vendor specific representations.

 ## Mappings